[?] Subscribe To This Site

 They look at the occupation of Britain until the last Ice Age.
 The researches and studies included the changes in climate, landscape and biota over the last million years.

 They provide an environmental understanding to both the presence and the absence of humans during that time and until the development of the new technologies.
-Here is a go to understand the Ancient Human Occupation of Britain, Volume 14 (Developments in Quaternary Science)

 Those lines above are discussable and could be highlighted more through your sincere contribution.
 You can either comment on this article about the Thames River in London, England, or write your own.

 To do so, please use the following form and contribute to this page.
-It is good idea to leave your email address so you can receive any reply to your comments.
+It is good idea to leave your email address, so you can receive notifications about commentaries on your comments.
+We'll NOT PUBLISH your email.

 Useful Resources